-You have just hired your new helper.
-Congratulations!
-Now it is time to prepare for your new helper so that things will go smoothly from the start.
+You have just hired your new domestic helper.
+Now it is time to prepare your family and your house so that you can welcome your domestic helper in the best conditions.

-An important question.
-Why?
-If your helper feels comfortable in her own room that will translate in her work.
-Ideally, while you were interviewing your helper, you discussed where she is going to sleep so she knows what to expect.
-You may have to buy a bed and closet for her if there isn’t one available yet.
-You can find special helper beds on online forums or closed Facebook groups, you can go to Ikea or get one tailor made.
+This is a crucial point.
+If your domestic helper feels comfortable in her own room that will translate in her work.
+Ideally, while you were interviewing the domestic helper, you discussed where she is going to sleep so she knows what to expect exactly.
+You may have to buy a bed and closet for her if there isn’t one available yet in your home.
+You can find special domestic helper beds on online forums or closed Facebook groups, you can go to Ikea or get one tailor-made.

-Regardless, before she arrives you can make her room clean and inviting.
-Colorful bedding, nice curtains if she has a window and a rug can do wonders to any room.
+Regardless, before your domestic helper arrives you can make her room clean and inviting.
+Colourful bedding, nice curtains if she has a window and a rug can do wonders to any room.
 Have her room ready before she arrives so she doesn’t have to dust, clean and vacuum her own room as her first task.
 She is your employee and she should feel at home and valued if you want the relationship to start successfully.

-Not every employer feels comfortable giving her new helper a key.
+Not every employer feels comfortable giving her new domestic helper a key as soon as she is hired.
 You don’t have to give her a key directly from the start, but eventually, you want to give her one.
 It is simply impossible to have the same schedules for 730 days.
 In case you want to wait a few days or weeks, tell her this so she understands that this is not a permanent situation.
 Resentment from the start is toxic to your relationship.

 5) Come up with a mobile phone arrangement